Presented for sale by Phil Barber, Cambridge, Mass. 02139 Telephone (617) 492-4653

 DETAIL factory workers in the Masthead of the LYNN MIRROR

-N-309.
+A Magnificent Early Decorative Masthead N-309.
 THE LYNN MIRROR AND MECHANIC'S MAGAZINE, typical issue printed in 1829.
 [Complete issue of 4 pages, folio size, published at Lynn, Mass. by Charles F. Lummus].

 For this final year of the 1820's, the editor commissioned a fine metal nameplate for his prosperous newspaper.
 Simple mastheads were the rule throughout the first years of American journalism, with few exceptions.
 This is one of the first to depict the broad vistas of the American scene in 19th, rather than 18th century style.
 The shoe in the central motif, flanked by a male and female factory worker (also called "mechanics" in era jargon), is potent symbolism of the new industrial age, which had its beginnings at this time in Lynn and other Massachusetts mill towns.
-Full news and opinion and lots of ads.
-These issues are quite possibly unique, as just a handful of single 1820's issues survive in all U.S. libraries, according to the Union List.

-N-314.
+Journalism Evolution in the Economic Powerhouse N-314.
 THE NEW-YORK AMERICAN, typical issue printed between 1829 - 1830.
 [Complete issue of 4 pages, folio size, published at New York City]

 This handsome six-column wide sheet daily represents the new journalism, printed on a modern iron press on machine made paper, and it marks the end of the earliest period of American printing history.
 Vast amount of reading in its tightly-spaced columns, from news of the Washington government and the international scene to national and local reports.
 Many ads.

+The Voice of the Federal Administration N-319.
+THE NATIONAL INTELLIGENCER, typical issue printed between 1829 and 1838.
+[Washington, D.C., 4pp large folio].
 One of America's great early newspapers, the quasi-official spokesman of the federal government, with very lengthy reporting on the activities of the legislative, executive, and judicial branches, plus full national and international news, economic and commercial coverage, and more.
 There is local Washington news, gossip, and social events and political commentary.
 The paper survived until 1868, quite a remarkable record of longevity

+America's First Sports Magazine!
 N-324.
 THE AMERICAN TURF REGISTER AND SPORTING MAGAZINE, 1829 - 1835.
 [Complete issue of 56 pages, octavo size, published at Baltimore, Md. by John Skinner]

 This humble monthly has the distinction of being the first sports magazine printed in America.
 Of it editor John S. Skinner (1788 - 1851) later reminisced "It was the first of its race ever bred in the United States.
 It had but one sire and no dam; when it was foaled it was not certain whether it would find food or pasture."
 Its content is primarily about horses and horse racing, with much on breeding blooded stock, the nation's race tracks, results of the month's races, and so on.
 I also note accounts of other sporting pastimes, such as fox and deer hunting, among the Virginia gentry, and the great old sport of fishing.
 At this period America was still rigidly class structured and the self-appointed elite, in conscious imitation of British aristocracy, embraced these sports as the only ones truly worthy of a "gentleman."
 Editor Skinner was also a close friend of Francis Scott Key, standing at his side during the 1814 attack on Fort McHenry, and he subsequently arranged the first printing of Key's Star-Spangled Banner.
 Skinner has another "first" to his credit, that of creating the first U.S. farming newspaper, in 1819, a project much esteemed by Thomas Jefferson.

-N-325.
-THE RHODE ISLAND AMERICAN AND GAZETTE, typical issue printed in 1831.
-[Complete issue of 4 pages, folio size, published at Providence, R.I., by Mowry and Hallett].
+in 1831.
+[Complete issue of 4 pages, folio size, published at Providence, R.I., by Mowry

 The study of our subject period comes to an appropriate close with this fine large folio newspaper, for it bears witness to the dramatically improving technology of the infant Industrial Age that will radically alter American journalism.
 It was printed from the new-style metal type on an English-built steam press, and is on a larger sized sheet, made possible by the new papermaking machines.
 Filled with news and opinion of the day, as the nation begins to change, through industrial growth, westward expansion, mass immigration, and a deepening rivalry between northern and southern commercial interests for control of the economic destiny of the nation.
 More ads, with larger illustrations than have been the norm 'til now .